nekonomicon/Parabot/addons/parabot/Readme.txt

 -> Adrenaline Gamer 6.6 (All gamemodes)
 -> They Hunger Trilogy

-You copy the Parabot to your system by extracting the "parabot.zip" archive.
+You copy the Parabot to your system by extracting the "parabot092-pc.zip" archive.
 After that you have to install the bot for the Mods you wish to play (have a look at the "How to..." section for that).